1.4.12 Children Living Away from Home (including Children and Families living in Temporary Accommodation)

-A private fostering arrangement is essentially one that is made without the involvement of a Local Authority for the care of a child under the age of 16 (under 18 if disabled) by someone other than a parent or close relative for 28 days or more.
-Privately fostered children are a diverse and sometimes vulnerable group which includes:
+Private fostering arrangement is the term used when someone other than a parent or close relative is looking after a child under 16 (or 18 if disabled) for 28 days or more in their own home.
+Privately fostered children are a diverse and sometimes vulnerable group which can include:

 - Children sent from abroad to stay with another family, usually to improve their educational opportunities;

 - Teenagers who, having broken ties with their parents, are staying in shortterm arrangements with friends or other non-relatives;